 Tyler is also an experienced appellate advocate.
-He has handled over 20 appeals, and has argued before the Maine Supreme Judicial Court and the United States Court of Appeals for the First Circuit.
+He has handled over 20 appeals, and has argued before the Maine Law Court and the United States Court of Appeals for the First Circuit.
 He has authored amicus curiae briefs on behalf of the Maine Association of Criminal Defense Lawyers.
 Tyler is happy to serve as appellate counsel in cases where trial counsel wishes to have another attorney handle the appeal.
 Please click here for a writing sample.

 With the exception of law school, Tyler is a lifetime resident of southern Maine.
 Tyler enjoys running, skiing, and playing guitar and mandolin.

 HONORS & DISTINCTIONS

 Selected for Super Lawyers® New England as a “Rising Star” in the area of Litigation, 2015, 2016, and 2017.

 First Place – 2009 Regent University National Moot Court Competition

 Best Oralist – 2009 Regent University National Moot Court Competition

 First Place – 2008 Regent University National Moot Court Competition

 Fourth Best Oralist – 2008 Regent University National Moot Court Competition